Each year in November, the United Kingdom remembers the men and women who gave their lives in the two World Wars and subsequent conflicts.

 11 November is known as Armistice Day, Remembrance Day or Poppy Day.
 From 2014 until 2018, this day takes on added significance as it marks the centenary of the First World War years.

 During the First World War, on the 11th hour of the 11th day of the 11th month in 1918, the guns of the Western Front fell silent after more than four years of continuous warfare.
 In many parts of the world, people observe a two-minute silence at 11am on 11 November.
-There is a special silence in Trafalgar Square led by The Royal British Legion.
+Don't missthe special Silence in the Square event in Trafalgar Square led by The Royal British Legion, from 10am until 11.45am.

 Remembrance Sunday Events